Duet3D/RepRapFirmware/Developer-documentation/DynamicBedPlane.md

    - track logical Z separately from physical leadscrew offsets;
    - serialize all offsets for pause, resume, power-fail recovery, and tool changes.
 6. Object model and configuration
 	- report disabled/enabled/dry-run state, plane coefficients, motor targets, maxima, and rejection reason;
 	- do not allocate a public G-code until the interface has been discussed upstream.

 ## First runtime milestone

-The first planner-integrated version should be telemetry-only.
-It calculates the three motor endpoints and safety results for every move but continues sending the stock equal-Z movement.
+The pure telemetry calculation is implemented.
+The next planner-integrated version should call it for eligible duplicate/mirror moves and retain the results for diagnostics while continuing to send the stock equal-Z movement.
 This makes trajectory comparison possible without changing hardware motion.

 ## Non-negotiable guards